p5py/p5/docs/index.rst

   understanding of p5 and/or Processing.

 - The :doc:`Reference <reference/index>` provides a detailed overview
-  of the complete p5 API.
+  of the complete p5 api.
+Code examples accompanying the reference can be found in the `references` directory in the p5 examples.

 In addition to this documentation, we've also written and ported many Processing examples and reference sketches to p5.
 Visit the `examples